Reading the Campbell-Robson chart: how to see your own contrast sensitivity function

 But here's the trick.
 If you scan upward in any single column, the moment at which the stripes vanish is not at the same height in every column.
 In the middle of the chart you can see them most of the way up.
 At the very left and the very right, they fade out far sooner.
 The visible region traces out a curve that bulges upward in the middle and drops at both ends.

-That curve is your contrast sensitivity function.
-The chart is doing a measurement on you, by eye, that ordinarily needs a calibrated instrument and a few hundred trials.
+That curve follows the shape of your contrast sensitivity function.
+The chart is doing a rough measurement on you, by eye, that ordinarily needs a calibrated instrument and a few hundred trials.
 It is one of the most quietly remarkable images in vision science, and the rest of this post is about how to read it.

 Trace the upper edge of where you can see the stripes.
 That edge is your contrast sensitivity function.